 Salary Information and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average annual salary of film and video editors was $64,060 in 2012.
-The middle 50% of film editors earned between $34,580 and $79,380 that year.
-Those working in the radio and television broadcasting industry earned an average wage of $55,820 in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary of film and video editors was $62,650 in 2018.
+Those working in the motion picture and video industry earned a median wage of $61,450 in 2018.
 Competition for positions was fierce due to the large pool of job applicants.
-Employment of film and video editors was expected to grow at a rate of 1% from 2012-2022, which was below the national average.
-About one-quarter of all film and video editors were self-employed as of 2012, according to the BLS.
+Employment of film and video editors was expected to grow at a rate of 17% from 2016-2026, which was higher than the national average.

 Alternate Career Options

 A broadcast technician is responsible for operating and maintaining the technical equipment used for transmitting television or radio signals.
 Depending on the size of the station they work for, broadcast technicians may also have some equipment set-up and video editing duties.
 This job requires an associate's degree; it's helpful for broadcast technicians to have completed classes in math, science, video editing, and production management.
-On-the-job and on-going training is common.
+On-the-job and on-going training are common.
 Voluntary industry certification is available.
-According to the BLS, the number of jobs for broadcast technicians is expected to increase 3% from 2012-2022.
-The BLS also reported that broadcast technicians earned median pay of $37,880, with higher pay reported in larger markets.
+According to the BLS, the number of jobs for broadcast technicians is expected to decrease by 3% from 2016-2026.
+The BLS also reported that broadcast technicians earned median pay of $40,080 in 2018, with higher pay reported in larger markets.

 Reporters gather and synthesize information on a specific topic through research, interviews, and observation.
 They report their story through media outlets like television, radio, print, or online.
 They usually have a bachelor's degree in journalism or a closely related field; they have also typically worked for several years on their college paper, radio station, or television station.
-The BLS reports that employment of reporters is predicted to decline by 14% from 2012-2022, attributable in part to the decrease in ad sales and consolidation among major media players.
+The BLS reports that employment of reporters and correspondents is predicted to decline by 10% from 2016-2026, attributable in part to the decrease in ad sales and consolidation among major media players.
 Reporters with experience are expected to have better job prospects.
-Reporters earned a median salary of $35,870 in 2012.
+Reporters and correspondents earned a median salary of $41,260 in 2018.